 "I was completely satisfied with the outcome.
 Everything was handled in a professional manner, which made me comfortable, and brought me in seeing the respondent's viewpoint, as well as mine.
 I am ready to put this behind me and move forward."

-All Conflict Resolution and Training services are provided by the Center Staff and a diverse panel of external Mediators and Trainers.
+All services are provided by the Center Staff and a diverse panel of external Mediators and Trainers.

 Judge Kramer serves as the Center's Executive Director and Director of the Administrative Judicial Institute at OATH, the mission of which is to provide ongoing educational programs, training and workshops to New York City administrative law judges and hearing officers.
 An Administrative Law Judge and Mediator, Judge Kramer leads the Center's Dispute Systems Design initiative.
 He has many years of experience mediating in the Family Court and workplace contexts and assisting parties in settling matters before OATH.
 He holds an Adjunct Professor post at New York University Law School, where he co-teaches the Mediation and Advanced Mediation: Dispute System Design Clinics, and New York University's School of Professional Studies, where he teaches Dispute Resolution and Conflict Management in the Master's Degree Program in Human Resources.